karimslim/forked-starter-web/README.md

 # Starter web project
 This is a simple project for mastering git.
-Adding a line for rebasing example.
+Adding a line for rebasing example, more changes from myFeature branch.

 ## Introduction
 This is a web app